 One of the more common forms of spinal arthritis would be osteoarthritis (OA).
 When you break down the meaning of the word you come up with its basic definition.
-“Osteo”, means pertaining to bone, “artho” relates to joints and “itis” represents inflammation or burning.
+“Osteo”, means pertaining to the bone, “artho” relates to joints and “itis” represents inflammation or burning.

-OA of the spine is a chronic disease involving the sum of its parts; bones, joints and inflammation.
+OA of the spine is a chronic disease involving the sum of its parts; bones, joints, and inflammation.
 Your spine, especially your lumbar spine, supports a great deal of weight each and every minute of the day, which makes it considerably more susceptible to spinal arthritis.
 Osteoarthritis of the spine is marked by the destruction of joint cartilage, overgrowth of bone (spurs, stenosis) along with impaired function.

 This disease is practically inevitable for all living creatures, as a result of aging.
 It is also a major contributing factor and/or cause of severe chronic disability, affecting over 10% of the population over the age of 60.

 Osteoarthritis occurs in almost all animals with vertebrae, which suggests that it first appeared with the arrival of the bony skeleton.
 OA occurred in ancient animals, fish, reptiles, birds, mammoths, whales, dolphins, and bears.
 The only mammals it is not seen in are bats and sloths, interestingly, animals that hang upside down.